1 / 6

 Overview

-Solanum lycopersicum 'Brandywine' is Brandywine tomato, an indeterminate heirloom growing 72-96 inches (180-240 cm / 6-8 feet) on stakes or cages.
-Large beefsteak-type fruit 12-16 ounces (340-450 g) or larger with pink-red skin and meaty flesh.
-Matures in 80-100 days from transplant.
-Bright yellow flowers.
-In the nightshade family (Solanaceae).
-An heirloom (open-pollinated) traced to Amish communities in Chester County, Pennsylvania — first documented by Ben Quisenberry in 1982.
-Potato-type (smooth-edged) leaves rather than the standard serrated compound leaves — the potato leaf form is a cultivar identifier.
-Indeterminate growth — requires staking or caging.
-No hybrid disease resistance: susceptible to cracking, catfacing, Fusarium wilt, and late blight (Phytophthora infestans).
-Requires a long warm season (80-100 days) — in short-season areas, start indoors early and use season-extending techniques.
-The large fruit cracks in inconsistent watering.
-Start indoors 6 weeks before last frost.
-All green parts contain solanine — toxic to pets and humans in quantity.
-Ripe fruit is non-toxic.
+Solanum lycopersicum 'Brandywine' is Brandywine tomato, an indeterminate heirloom growing 72–96 inches (180–240 cm / 6–8 feet) on stakes or cages.
+Plants produce large beefsteak-type fruit 12–16 ounces (340–450 g) or larger with pink-red skin and meaty flesh, maturing in 80–100 days from transplant.
+Bright yellow flowers open continuously.
+'Brandywine' is an open-pollinated heirloom traced to Amish communities in Chester County, Pennsylvania, and first documented by Ben Quisenberry in 1982.
+The cultivar carries potato-type (smooth-edged) leaves rather than the standard serrated compound leaves of most tomato cultivars — the potato-leaf form is a visual cultivar identifier.
+Indeterminate growth continues through the season and requires staking or caging.
+The cultivar carries no hybrid disease resistance and is susceptible to fruit cracking, catfacing, Fusarium wilt, and late blight (Phytophthora infestans).
+A long warm season of 80–100 days is required, so short-season climates need early indoor starting and season extension.
+Large fruit crack in inconsistent watering.
+Seed is started indoors 6 weeks before the last frost.
+All green parts contain solanine and are toxic to pets and humans in quantity; ripe fruit is non-toxic.
 Full sun (6+ hours).
 Tender annual.
-Growth rate is moderate.
+Family Solanaceae.

 Native Range

-Heirloom cultivar traced to Amish communities in Chester County, Pennsylvania.
-The species S. lycopersicum is native to western South America.Suggested Uses
+'Brandywine' is an heirloom cultivar traced to Amish communities in Chester County, Pennsylvania, first documented by Ben Quisenberry in 1982.
+The parent species Solanum lycopersicum is native to western South America.Suggested Uses

 Appearance